Stable finiteness of ample groupoid algebras, traces and applications: Introduction

-A ring $R$ (not necessarily unital) is stably finite if every left invertible element of a corner in a matrix ring over $R$ is also right invertible.
 This paper is concerned with the stable finiteness of algebras of ample groupoids over commutative rings with unit.
 These algebras include group algebras, Leavitt path algebras~\cite{LeavittBook} and inverse semigroup algebras~\cite{mygroupoidalgebra}.
 I was primarily interested in the question of whether an inverse semigroup algebra $KS$ over a field $K$ is stably finite if and only if $S$ contains no infinite idempotents (i.e., does not contain a copy of the bicyclic monoid).
 As far as I know, this is an open question, even over fields of characteristic $0$.

 Kaplansky~\cite{Kaplanskydirect} famously showed that a group algebra $KG$ over a field of characteristic $0$ is stably finite.
 His approach was analytic.
 The whole problem reduces to the complex group algebra $\mathbb CG$ which embeds in its group von Neumann algebra, which has a faithful trace.
 Kaplansky observed that a $C^\ast$-algebra with a faithful trace is stably finite and hence all its subrings are stably finite.
 Later, Passman~\cite{Passmanidem} gave a proof staying within $\mathbb CG$, but using metric properties of $\mathbb C$; see also his book~\cite{PassmanBook}.
-It is an open question whether group algebras over fields of positive characteristic are stably finite, but it is known to be true for sofic groups~\cite{soficgroup} (which might possibly include all groups).
+It is an open question, known as Kaplansky's direct finiteness conjecture, whether group algebras over fields of positive characteristic are stably finite.
+Kaplansky's conjecture is known to be true for sofic groups~\cite{soficgroup} (which might possibly include all groups), and this is often used as a selling point for the theory of sofic groups.